lsolbach/qclojure/README.md

 # QClojure
 The QClojure library provides a Clojure interface to quantum computing concepts.
 It allows us to create and manipulate quantum states, gates, and circuits in a functional programming style.
 QClojure can also be used to simulate quantum circuits and, by implementing backends, run them on quantum hardware.
+It is open source and vendor neutral.

 *The API should be quite stable now, especially for states, gates and circuits.*